 - Submission of a Manuscript for publication

-- Showcasing a Poster at a regional or national conference
+- Presentation of a Poster at a regional or national conference

-- Giving an Oral Presentation at a regional or national conference
+- An Oral Presentation at a regional or national conference

 - Serving on a regional or national committee

-To enhance their leadership skills, PGY4 residents will serve as a Chief Resident either on a clinical service or within the residency educational program.
-Chief residents on clinical services will assist the unit director with daily operations and will educate and supervise junior residents and UCSF medical students.
-The Chief Resident in the residency educational program will work with the PD to help administer the program and will take an active teaching role in seminars for junior residents.
-In addition, residents will have a course on administrative psychiatry that addresses organizational and role-specific issues as well as current issues in mental health policy.
-Moreover, residents will gain experience in being change agents through quality improvement projects and in advocating for their patients.
-And finally, residents will have the opportunity to participate in the resident selection process and to serve on a number of service-based committees.
+To enhance their leadership skills, PGY4 residents serve as a Chief Resident or a Clinical Service Chief Resident (see section on Chief Residents in the PGY3 and 4 curriculum).
+In addition, residents have a course on administrative psychiatry that addresses organizational and role-specific issues as well as current issues in mental health policy.
+Moreover, residents gain experience as change agents through quality improvement projects and in advocating for their patients.
+And finally, residents will have the opportunity to participate in resident recruitment and to serve on programmatic and local and regional GME committees.

 All call and moonlighting hours are included in the total weekly duty hours.
 And, all call duties comply with ACGME duty hours:

 - Residents will have 8 hours off between routine shifts and 14 hours off following a 24-hour shift,

 - Residents will average less than 80 hours of work a week over a 4-week period.

-Starting in orientation each resident will be paired with a faculty mentor, who will guide professional development and if needed assist them in accessing resources for emotional and physical wellbeing.
-The mentor will be expected to meet with the resident once every two months for the duration of their training.
+Starting in orientation each resident is paired with a faculty mentor, who coaches professional development and if needed assists the resident in accessing resources for emotional and physical wellbeing.
+The mentor is expected to meet with the resident once every two months for the duration of their training.

 Resident wellbeing is a high priority for our program.
-It will be supported and monitored through a combination of training in a nurturing and healthy learning environment, education, programmatic resources for residents, mentorship, supervision, resident feedback and timely access to care.
+It is supported and monitored through a combination of training in a nurturing and healthy learning environment, education, programmatic resources for residents, mentorship, supervision, resident feedback, and timely access to care.

-Starting in orientation residents will be educated about self-care and the importance of healthy lifestyle choices and adequate sleep.
-They will learn about sleep hygiene, dysfunction related to drugs or alcohol and the signs and symptoms of burnout.
+Starting in orientation residents are educated about self-care and the importance of healthy lifestyle choices and adequate sleep.
+They learn about sleep hygiene, dysfunction related to drugs or alcohol and the signs and symptoms of burnout.
 Residents are provided access to the Maslach Burnout Inventory, the gold standard self-rating burnout scale.
-Finally, residents are encouraged to seek assistance from the PD, their mentors, and faculty members if they are experiencing stress, demoralization and any other symptoms of burnout.
+Finally, residents are encouraged to seek assistance from the Program Director, their mentors, and faculty members if they are experiencing stress, demoralization, and any other symptoms of burnout.

-Residents who are identified as experiencing mental health, physical health or substance use problems will be provided timely access to confidential care with the appropriate clinician outside of our department.
-These services may include psychiatric care, medical care or chemical dependency/rehabilitation through KP’s employee assistance program.
+Residents who are identified as experiencing mental health, physical health, or substance use problems are provided timely access to confidential care with the appropriate clinician outside of our department.
+These services may include psychiatric care, medical care, or chemical dependency/rehabilitation through KP’s employee assistance program.